WhipeeDip/CSE110-TeamZICO-Ziconnect/README.md

 2. Run the command 'heroku login.'
 Then, enter your heroku login credentials.
 3. Run 'heroku local' on the command line and direct your browser to 'localhost:5000' to see the page.

-Styles and Guidelines are in the wiki
+Style and Guidelines are in the wiki